sourcebots/docs/content/kit/servo-assembly/_index.md

 title: Servo Assembly
 ---

-The servo assembly allows you to control GPIO pins, Analogue pins, and servos.
-It's comprised of [an arduino](https://store.arduino.cc/arduino-uno-rev3), and a [servo shield](https://learn.adafruit.com/adafruit-16-channel-pwm-slash-servo-shield).
+The servo assembly allows you to control GPIO pins, analogue pins, and servos.
+It's comprised of [an Arduino](https://store.arduino.cc/arduino-uno-rev3), and a [servo shield](https://learn.adafruit.com/adafruit-16-channel-pwm-slash-servo-shield).

 ![Servo Assembly](/img/kit/servo-assembly.jpg?width=30pc)

 ## The servo shield
 The servo shield enables you to control up to 16 servos.
-It's attached to the top of the arduino, passing through its pins.
+It's attached to the top of the Arduino, passing through its pins.

 ## The reset button
-The reset button allows you to instantly reboot the arduino in case it isn't working.
+The reset button allows you to instantly reboot the Arduino in case it isn't working.
 This is not a guaranteed fix, however may solve the problem.

 ## Designs